Italy's Meloni hails "courageous" budget, opposition plans protests | Headlines

 from numerous energy firms.
 The curbs on the citizens' wage, which the rightist coalition says discourages people from seeking work, is particularly contentious.

 Next year, able-bodied people of working age will only be able to draw the benefit for a maximum of eight months, ahead of abolition of the scheme in its current form from Jan 1, 2024.
-Antonio Misiani, the PD's economics spokesman, called the budget "war on the poor and favours for tax evaders."
+Antonio Misiani, the PD's economics spokesman, said the budget was a "war on the poor" which favoured tax evaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)